-Maritime - This reserve is to be used to fund potential future works at the Port and Harbour.
+Maritime - This reserve is to be used to fund potential future works at the Port and Harbour and for income protection/maximisation works.

 VAT - This reserve has been set up to hold funds reimbursed in relation to our Fleming claim and will be used to cover any one off cost deemed appropriate.